mi-mellow/mi-mellow.github.io/_posts/2021-11-10-Clannad Revisit.md

 I also liked how Maeda Jun makes the connection of the town to life and family, connecting the dots to a whole picture.
 The power of happiness moments from people and the town itself, as a whole, brings a second chance to the main character, and what should be done is done.
 It is a happy ending that came at great cost and depth.
 It will make you rethink the concept of community, human connections, and time.

-Whenever I think of Clannad, I will always think of the prolonging after taste of bittersweet.
+Whenever I think of Clannad, I will always think of the prolonging aftertaste of bittersweetness.
 (And Kyo in the gym equipment room)